Siubaak/onscreen-console/README.md

 ![](https://raw.githubusercontent.com/Siubaak/onscreen-console/master/demo.png)

-Add a console on screen for those browsers or client (nwjs or electron) with no console.
+Add a console on screen for those browsers or clients (nwjs or electron) with no console.
 The onscreen-console overwrites the native console.log, console.warn and console.error methods.
 If onscreen-console enable, you could use console.log, console.warn and console.error to print what your want in onscreen console panel.

 # Usage